BME1478H/BME1478material/Lectures/week06/lesson.md

 # Supplementary material
-It's a best practice to Python’s `argparse` library to take arguments and parameters into our program. we will modify our code slightly to use this library, but you can learn how to even make the code more efficient by reading [Python's official documentation](https://docs.python.org/3/library/argparse.html)
+It's a good practice to use Python’s `argparse` library to take arguments and parameters into our program.
+We will modify our code slightly to use this library, but you can learn how to even make the code more efficient by reading [Python's official documentation](https://docs.python.org/3/library/argparse.html)

-You can notice that the library takes care of reading from a pipeline and we can comment those section out of our code.
+Notice that the library takes care of reading the arguments passed in from a pipeline command-line and we can comment those section out of our code.

 ```Python
 import sys